-Summary: This post introduces the meaning of the prohibitory symbol on Mac (also known as the sign of a circle with a line or a slash crossed).
-You'll know how to get rid of this symbol, so that you can boot up your MacBook Pro, MacBook Air, iMac, and Mac mini as usual.
+Summary: This post introduces the meaning of the prohibitory symbol on Mac.
+You'll know how to get rid of this sign of a circle with a line (or slash crossed out circle), and then boot up your MacBook Pro, MacBook Air, iMac, and Mac mini as usual.

 The sign, a circle with a line through it, is one of the most common symbols you could see on Mac startup.
-But it's definitely not the bearer of good news.
-Its appearance indicates that your Mac has got a problem when booting up.
+But it's definitely not the bearer of good news, but indicates problems when Mac is booting up.

-What does a circle with line through it mean at Mac startup?
+What does a circle with a line through it mean at Mac startup?

-How to Fix the Prohibitory Symbol on Mac?
+Guide to Fix the Prohibitory Symbol on Mac

 To help Mac boot past the prohibitory symbol, you can follow these steps.

 Step 1.
 Boot the Mac into macOS Recovery mode

 If you can't boot up Mac in a normal way because it's stuck on the prohibitory symbol screen, then you can try to boot Mac into macOS Recovery Mode, either from the local recovery system on your startup disk or internet recovery system.

 - 1. Force your Mac to shut down by holding the power button for 5 seconds around.